noob10293/any-ticker/README.md

 ### Any Ticker
 Use the command below to use any-ticker in very basic way.
 Note that you have to change "<foo>" into suitable values.
+Also note that you have to use "./life" instead of life on Mac.
 `life ticker -m "<message>" -s <font size> -f <font name>` If you want just a ticker message, the command below is the easiest way.
 `life ticker -m "<message>"`